singh1114/best/_posts/2020-08-30-asynchronous-behaviour-using-asyncio-in-python.md

 That's awesome, right.

-These small savings can be very important to provide better user experience to your customers.
+Even if we are just running 2-3 such functions in each iteration these small savings can be very important to provide better user experience to your customers.

 Now that we have understood the advantage of using `async` functions, we must know a few more things about it.